libp2p/specs/tls/tls.md

 ## Introduction

 This document describes how [TLS 1.3](https://tools.ietf.org/html/rfc8446) is used to secure libp2p connections.
-Endpoints authenticates to their peers by encoding their public key into a x509 certificate extension.
+Endpoints authenticate to their peers by encoding their public key into a x509 certificate extension.
 The protocol described here allows peers to use arbitrary key types, not constrained to those for which signing of a x509 certificates is specified.

 ## Handshake Protocol

 The libp2p handshake uses TLS 1.3 (and higher).
 Endpoints MUST NOT negotiate lower TLS versions.

 During the handshake, peers authenticate each other’s identity as described in [Peer Authentication](#peer-authentication).
-Endpoints MUST verify the peer's identy.
-Specifically, this means that servers MUST require clients authentication during the TLS handshake, and MUST abort a connection attempt if the client fails to provide the requested authentication information.
+Endpoints MUST verify the peer's identity.
+Specifically, this means that servers MUST require client authentication during the TLS handshake, and MUST abort a connection attempt if the client fails to provide the requested authentication information.

 ## Peer Authentication